Can you keep a secret? Specifically, a secret from Tim …

 Supplemental samples could also include writing you post on sites like Medium or Tumblr.

-All writers have something in common.
+All beginner writers have something in common.

 One day, they decided to stop overthinking and start writing.
 Rather than dismissing their little ideas, they knew it was time to thoroughly explore them with words.